 Because your workloads run on Google Cloud, you have additional logging and monitoring features available, including:

-About the operations suite
+About Google Cloud's operations suite

-Disabling the operations suite Monitoring
+Disabling Google Cloud's operations suite Monitoring

 You can disable the Google Cloud's operations suite Monitoring and Logs in the Migrate for Compute Engine Manager.
 See Disabling Google Cloud's operations suite Monitoring.